hankmorgan/UnderworldGodot/README.md

 This project is largely based on the previous reverse engineering work undertaken by various groups and individuals over the years.
 Without their efforts this project would not be possible please see the appendix below for the credits I have been able to attribute.
 If I have failed to give proper credit please let me know and I will happily correct this document.

 ## Before you begin.
 This is currently pre-alpha.
 No support is provided for it and usage is at your own risk.
 Please don't download this version and expect it to be usable in anyway.
-Think of it as a interactive map viewer.
+Think of it as a interactive map viewer with a lot of game logic implemented

 Requires game files for either UW1 or UW2.
-GOG versions need to be extracted using a zip extracter from the game.gog file
+GOG versions need to be extracted using a zip extracter (eg 7-Zip) from the game.gog file

 ## Current features